-Choose words with the same morpheme even if pronunciation is different – hierarchy, arch-enemy, archbishop, archangel
+Choose words releated by meaning even if pronunciation is different – hierarchy, arch-enemy, archbishop, archangel

 Choose words with the same graphemes when you’ve got an unusual spelling of a sound like the <oe> in ‘does’.
 ‘Does that shoe pinch your toe?’